mobtest/renaissance.io/documents/manual_qa_ios_apps.md

 ## Network
 How does the app behave under these network circumstances:

-1. no network at all
+1. No network at all
-2. intermittent network
+2. Intermittent network
-3. cellular slow: 2G (Edge)
+3. Cellular slow: 2G (Edge)
-4. cellular medium: 3G (UTMS, CDMA)
+4. Cellular medium: 3G (UTMS, CDMA)
-5. cellular fast: 4G(LTE)
+5. Cellular fast: 4G(LTE)
 6. Wifi
 7. Public wifi with HTTP authentication (e.g. Starbucks)

+Testing with a proxy like Charles that allows for throttling helps simulating.

 Other network questions:

 1. Is your app tested on all carriers in your target market?
-2. Is offline access to (part of)data required?
+2. Is offline access to (part of) data required?
 3. Does the app make sense for wifi-only devices?
 4. Does the app resume sending/downloading data after a connection has been reestablished?